Today's Wednesday • 14 mins read

-A covert narcissist is like a hermit who keeps a small, closed group of confidantes, whereas a grandiose narcissist is like the leader of a pack.
+A covert narcissist is often like a backroom player who keeps a small, closed circle of confidants; a grandiose narcissist is like an attention-hungry top-dog leading a pack of admirers.

 Psychologists call covert narcissism vulnerable narcissism.